giladnah/VLM-Demo/README.md

 # VLM Camera Service

-A Vision-Language Model (VLM) Camera Service for real-time video analysis using small and large VLMs (e.g., Qwen2.5vl) via the Ollama inference engine.
+A Vision-Language Model (VLM) Camera Service for real-time video analysis using small and large VLMs (e.g., Qwen2.5vl, OpenAI GPT-4o) via a unified inference engine.
 It provides:
 - A FastAPI backend for orchestration, inference, and API endpoints.
 - A Gradio-based web UI for user interaction.
 - Modular Python code for video streaming, buffering, inference, and trigger logic.
+- Secure, engine-agnostic configuration supporting both local (Ollama) and cloud (OpenAI) inference.

 ---